KonstantinKlepikov/luxai21/README.md

 To get started, download the simple folder from this repository or via this [URL](https://github.com/Lux-AI-Challenge/Lux-Design-2021/raw/master/kits/python/simple/simple.tar.gz)

-Then navigate to that folder via command line e.g. `cd simple` or for windows chdir simple.
+Then navigate to that folder via command line e.g. `cd simple`.

 Your main code will go into `agent.py` and you can create and use files to help you as well.
 You should leave `main.py` and the entire lux subfolder alone.
 Read the `agent.py` file to get an idea of how a bot is programmed and a feel for the Python API.